 Assessment after a TBI in a combat zone may help providers identify those most at risk of suicide.

 Frequent Binge Drinking After Combat-Related TBI Is Not Uncommon

 Studies show that binge drinking after a TBI, especially for active duty and veterans, could be a significant risk

 More Research Updates

 What We Know and Don't Know About Blast-Related TBI

 We know that blast waves alone can damage the human brain.
-But more research is needed to learn how exactly a blast wave alone damages the brain's cells, blood vessels, and structure as a whole.
+But more research is needed to learn how exactly blast waves alone damage the brain's cells, blood vessels, and structure as a whole.

 More Injury Prevention Efforts Needed for Veterans with TBI

 May 5, 2012

 Veterans with traumatic brain injury are sustaining new, nonfatal injuries after being discharged from inpatient care.